andymass/vim-matchup/README.md

 :warning: warning :warning: this plugin is under heavy active development.
 There are probably bugs!

-match-up is a replacement for the venerable vim plugin [matchit.vim] match-up aims to replicate all of matchit's features, fix a number of its deficiencies and bugs, and add a few totally new features.
+match-up is a replacement for the venerable vim plugin [matchit.vim]. match-up aims to replicate all of matchit's features, fix a number of its deficiencies and bugs, and add a few totally new features.
 It also replaces the standard plugin [matchparen], allowing all of matchit's words